OVER $500M WON FOR OUR CLIENTS

 Speeding can be dangerous for any driver.
 Speed limits are in place to ensure that all vehicles can travel safely and that they have enough time and space to slow down or stop when necessary.
 Drivers who violate these laws and exceed the speed limits may be unable to avoid a collision, especially when they encounter unexpected events, such as a person or animal crossing the road, a vehicle in front of them slowing down suddenly, or a loss of traction due to wet weather.
 While speeding in any vehicle can be a safety risk, drivers of commercial vehicles are more likely to lose control in these situations, and because of the large size and heavy weight of these vehicles, they can cause serious harm to others in a truck accident.

 Determining whether speeding was a factor that led to an 18-wheeler wreck is not always easy.
 Fortunately, victims of these accidents can benefit by working with attorneys who understand how to demonstrate that negligence by a truck driver and/or their employer was to blame.
-Alford & Clark Injury Attorneys works to provide strong and effective representation for injury victims, ensuring that they can receive compensation that addresses their medical expenses, other ways they have been affected by their injuries, and any other damages they have experienced.
+Alford Law PLLC works to provide strong and effective representation for injury victims, ensuring that they can receive compensation that addresses their medical expenses, other ways they have been affected by their injuries, and any other damages they have experienced.
 We believe in standing up for those who have been harmed by the actions of large trucking companies and those who are not being treated fairly by insurance companies, and we fight to make sure our clients are fully compensated following a truck crash.

 How Speeding Can Lead to Dangerous Truck Wrecks